Pylons/pyramid/BFG_HISTORY.rst

   constructor argument set to the value passed to ``with_package``.
-  This feature will make it easier for future BFG versions to allow dotted names as arguments in places where currently only object references are allowed (the work to allow dotted names isntead of object references everywhere has not yet been done, however).
+  This feature will make it easier for future BFG versions to allow dotted names as arguments in places where currently only object references are allowed (the work to allow dotted names instead of object references everywhere has not yet been done, however).

 - The new ``repoze.bfg.configuration.Configurator.maybe_dotted``